samfcmc/fenixedu-python-sdk/README.md

 * It will request an access token and returns no errors if everything is fine

-* This user object now can be used to make requests that belong to the private scope like:
+* This user object now can be used to make requests that belong to the private scope like this one:

 <code>person = client.get_person(user)</code>

-### Examples
+### Examples of usage

 #### Get degrees
 <code>degrees = client.get_degrees()</code>